ilsilfverskiold/langchainjs-aws-service/README.md

 # Langchain AWS Lambda Service
 This project uses NodeJS 18 with AWS Lambda in conjunction with the AWS SDK v3 via the Serverless Framework.

 This service is designed to process text files with Langchain allowing us to use these text files to ask questions with OpenAI.
-Langchain will default to GPT-Turbo-3.5 but you may specify GPT-4.
+This script uses GPT-Turbo-3.5 but you may specify GPT-4.

-Updated to include a prompt and system template.
+Updated to include a prompt and system template that you can send in with your request.

 If you want to follow a full tutorial go [here](https://medium.com/gitconnected/deploying-an-ai-powered-q-a-bot-on-aws-with-langchainjs-and-serverless-9361d0778fbd).